 Going abroad is always connected with planning and many questions.
 We know that you have a lot on your mind, so please look through our frequently asked questions below.
 These are all 'real life' queries that have been asked by previous exchange/study abroad students.
-If you cannot find the answer to your question, please contact the Inbound Team in the International Partnerships Office (IPO) who will be happy to assist you in planning your stay at Regent's.
+If you cannot find the answer to your question, please contact the Inbound Team in Study Abroad & Exchange (SAE) who will be happy to assist you in planning your stay at Regent's.

 Is my home institution a Partner or Affiliate of Regent’s University London?